centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-manage.md

 > Options that are available in the MAP interface depend on the permissions assigned to you by your administrator.
 See the [Manage access rights on MAP](map-web-access.md) topic to know more about rights and permissions.

-The display of the **Add a Map** button or **Add a new Geographic view** button means that you are allowed to create a map and that you belong to an access group that is granted the creator role.
+The display of the **+** button means that you are allowed to create a map and that you belong to an access group that is granted the creator role.

 ## Performing actions on a map